 The games are compatible!
 If you have both games, one of you can play the barbarian from this game, and one of you can play the wizard from that game.
 As long as you can set aside your differences, there’s no reason why you can’t work together for your mutual good.

 Past & Future Issues (Spoilers!)

 - The Wizard’s Grimoire, available now: The first issue!
 You’re an ambitious wizard with a grimoire beyond your arts.
 Unlock it and discover the wizardry within.
 Includes a challenging 1st-level grimoire: “The Signature of Aibesta of the Two Courts.”

-- The Last Adventure, available now: You’re an old warrior, champion, and monster slayer.
+- The Last Adventure, available now: You’re a warrior, champion, and monster slayer.
 Now you’ve come to die, but on death’s shore, neither family nor ancient heroes greet you.
-Take up the memory of your sword, the memory of your shield, and make your last adventure in the land of death!
-Includes “In the Land of Death.”
+Take up the memory of your sword, the memory of your shield, and make your last adventure here, in the land of death!

-- The Thief & the Necromancer, coming soon: You’re friends, a gifted necromancer and a thief and street performer.
+- The Thief & the Necromancer, available now: You’re friends, a gifted necromancer and a thief and street performer.
 You’ve both escaped bad situations and you’ve thrown in together to take on the world.
 Includes “Goerne, a Ghostly Tutor.”